It all started with one big idea

 Eric Manegold had the idea.
 Bill and Brett Brinton had the business expertise.
 Mike McQuade and Dan Mayer had the technical know-how.
-Together, they created the first Electronic Vehicle Inspection Report (EVIR) system in history.
+Together, they were awarded the patent for the first Electronic Vehicle Inspection Report (EVIR) system in history.
 The original model was made from something fairly low-tech: a piece of wood.
 The first prototype was described as a “remote control on steroids.”
 Though designed for the trucking industry, this powerful tool would be launched in a very unusual way.

 It took a twist of fate and several loop-de-loops to get Zonar off the ground.
 The very first client wasn’t a truck or a bus—it was Desperado, one of the world’s largest roller coasters, located in Primm, Nevada.
 Driving to Las Vegas back in 2002, Brett stopped in Primm—almost on a whim.
 Curious who operated and inspected the coaster, he met with the manager and, almost at the speed of the coaster itself (a heart-stopping 80 mph), Zonar had its first client!